FT-Labs/pdwm/README.md

                         Delete an attribute
   -q, --qt              Run pdwm as a QT application
   ```
-  If you prefer a gui application, just run ``` pdwm -q ```.
+  If you prefer a gui application, just run ``` pdwmc -q ```.
 It is a simple and editable QT app, also catches your keypresses, which will save you some time from learning keysym's from internet.
 If key is not detected, simply find it from google and edit the key.
 ### pdwm Gui screenshots
 <img src="https://github.com/FT-Labs/phyOS-dwm/blob/screenshots/screenshots/pdwm1.png">
 <img src="https://github.com/FT-Labs/phyOS-dwm/blob/screenshots/screenshots/pdwm2.png">